 - Reach out to us at firstname.lastname@example.org or click on the red button at the bottom of this page to submit your question or request.
 If there is a space available in other cohorts, we will work with you to find one that best fits your schedule.

 - We accommodate schedule changes whenever possible and are usually able to do so.
 However, note that it is best to contact us as soon as you know you need to make a change, as we cannot guarantee to accept program session changes within two weeks of your start date.

-Yes, the lesson content is asynchronous, so you can participate from any time zone.
-Mentor office hours are offered most frequently in U.S. time zones (U.S. PT/MT/CT/ET), but we have students from all over the world studying with us.
-International students whose time zones do not work with the scheduled office hours can work with their mentors to schedule times to connect.
+Yes, you can participate from any time zone.
+Mentors most frequently interact during daytime hours in U.S. time zones (U.S. PT/MT/CT/ET), but we have students from all over the world studying with us.

 Course tuition is $1195.
 There are no additional fees.